harryho/cc-qyl/basic-03/syllabus.md

 ### Task 1:
 * create a node app from scracth
 * Add babel and other relevant packages
-* Implement the TODO Task -- Add list header
+* Implement the TODO Task -- Add list header with dynamic order of column
-* Implement the TODO Task -- Sort the customer list by name, email
+* Implement the TODO Task -- Sort the customer list by name, email, credit

+### Task 2:
+* Implement the TODO Task -- Filter the customer by name, email, mobile

 ### Task 3:
-* Implement the TODO Task -- Filter the customer by name, email, mobile
-* Implement the TODO Task -- Sort the customer list by name, email
+* Implement the TODO Task -- highlight matched content of the filtered list